LakhanaSolutions/scroll-flutter/docs/schema-documentation.md

-# Siraaj Database Schema Documentation
+# Scroll Database Schema Documentation

 ## Overview

-This document describes the comprehensive database schema for the Siraaj audiobook and learning platform.
+This document describes the comprehensive database schema for the Scroll audiobook and learning platform.
 The schema is designed for PostgreSQL and includes BetterAuth compatibility for authentication and session management.

 ## Table of Contents